Programme area: | Climate Change Mitigation and Adaptation |

 Wetlands such as karst ponds and other small water reservoirs have provided water supplies in the past, but have a nature conservation role nowadays.
 These aquatic biotopes in the project area form a network of habitats of water-bound (N2k) species that would not be found in an otherwise dry karst landscape (ZRC SAZU,2005).
 The disappearance of these ecosystems results in the decline of populations of N2k species and HT (e.g., crested newt, yellow-bellied toad, marsh fritillary, bats with N2k code 1321, 1324, 1305, 1304, 1303, 1307, 1308; birds with N2k code A214, A232, A247, A255, A309, A338, A379; HT62A0 and 6510, etc.).
 According to the Report under Article 17 of the Habitats Directive and Article 12 Birds Directive Report, all of them have an unfavourable conservation status due to habitat loss.

-The specific objectives are:
+The specific project objectives were:

 1. Restoration of 45ha of meadows and a network of karst ponds and other small water reservoirs important for Natura 2000 species and habitat types.